|Help and Advice|

 Another helpful feature is that the eclipses are quite frequent - taking place very 29 hours.

-Not only that - RZ is also easily circumpolar for observers in the UK.
+Not only that - RZ Cas is also circumpolar for observers in the UK.

 And the comparison star sequence is rather good - with mag 7.4, mag 7.7 and mag 8.0 comparison stars being located close to the variable.
 This contrasts with the situation for brighter eclipsing variables, such as Algol, for which the comparison stars may be a considerable distance away on the sky).